 You’ll be surprised how many homes are perfectly suitable for underfloor insulation, here’s a quick guide to find out if it’s going to work under your home.

-To work out if your home is suitable for underfloor insulation you need to consider type of floor you have; what’s going on under there; and whether there’s enough room to work.
-Here’s a breakdown of what to look out for when planning your underfloor insulation.
+To work out if home is suitable for polyester underfloor insulation, you need to consider the type of floor you have; what’s going on under there; and whether there’s enough room to work on.

 This is a simple question with a simple answer: if you’re on a concrete slab, you are not eligible for underfloor insulation.
 It may seem obvious but many people confuse underfloor insulation with slab heating.
 Underfloor insulation is installed from below your home, so it’s essential that your installer can get under there!